a8m/djson/README.md

 | a8m/djson.[AllocString][as] |    __2195__   | __1169__ |   __13__      |

 #### medium payload
-The medium payload is [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L5), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_medium.png)
+The medium payload weighs 1.7KB, you can see it [here](https://github.com/a8m/djson/blob/master/benchmark/benchmark_fixture.go#L5), and the benchmark screenshot is [here](https://github.com/a8m/djson/blob/master/assets/bench_medium.png)

 | __Library__                  | __Time/op__    | __B/op__ | __allocs/op__  |